RESEARCH STARTER

 Iraqis use about 1,500 different medicinal plants, such as wormwood and licorice, usually taken as tea.

-In July and August, average temperatures are often higher than 48 degrees Celsius (120 degrees Fahrenheit).
-Average rainfall is 10 to 18 centimeters (4 to 7 inches), most of it falling from December through April.
+During July and August, average temperatures frequently exceed 48 degrees Celsius (120 degrees Fahrenheit).
+Average annual rainfall ranges between 10 and 18 centimeters (4 to 7 inches), with most precipitation occurring from December through April.
+Dust and sand storms are common, and expanding desertification has become an ongoing environmental challenge.

 Economy

 Iraq once had a strong economy, but it was significantly damaged by international sanctions, political instability and repression, and multiple violent conflicts starting in the late twentieth century.
-Estimates in 2023 put the unemployment rate at 15.53 percent, with young Iraqis particularly affected.
-The gross domestic product (GDP, purchasing power parity) was US$572.939 billion in 2023, or $12,700 per capita.
+Estimates in 2024 put the unemployment rate at 15.6 percent, with young Iraqis particularly affected.
+The gross domestic product (GDP, purchasing power parity) was US$585.887 billion in 2024, or $12,700 per capita.

 Industry: Iraq’s major export is crude oil.
 Exports of oil were sanctioned for years.
 In 1996, the United Nations Oil-for-Food program allowed Iraq to export some oil in exchange for food, medicine, and other essentials.
 However, this program was plagued by incidents of corruption within the United Nations and Iraq.